lathspell/java_test/java_test_spring_jdbc/QA.md

 * If there is no Service layer then at the Repositories.
 * Avoid using it for both!

-### How can Transactions be done programmatically?
+### How can Transactions be done programmatically i.e. without @Transactional?
+* By using PlatformTransactionManager with TransactionStatus
-* By using a TransactionTemplate that's created using a provided PlatformTransactionManager.
+* By using PlatformTransactionManager with a TransactionTemplate